Nkamenyin/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-more of the singly linked list in c
+more singly linked list in c